somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

   - a system of plane parallel layer interfaces separating an arbitrary number of thin metallic or dielectric layers.

-  - an arbitrary number of wavelength-scale scattering particles (currently available: spheres, spheroids, finite cylinders, custom particle shapes, anisotropic spheres).
+  - an arbitrary number of wavelength-scale scattering particles (currently available: spheres, spheroids, finite cylinders, custom particle shapes, anisotropic spheres, layered spheroids).
 The particles can be metallic or dielectric and rotated to an arbitrary orientation.

   - an initial field in form of a plane wave, a beam (currently available: beam with Gaussian xy-profile) or a collection of dipole sources